What Should I Do If I’m Failing a Class?

 Final Thoughts

-If you’re failing a class, don’t panic—but don’t delay either.
-Take proactive steps: assess your grade, talk to your teacher, make a goal, build a study plan, and reach out for help.
-Use tools like our Grade Calculator and Grade Improvement Calculator to map out your recovery and keep your academic progress on track.
+If you’re failing a class, don’t stress - you’ve got this!
+Take action: check your grade, talk to your teacher, set a goal, make a plan, and grab support.
+Mia turned her failing math grade into a passing one by acting fast.
+Use tools like our Grade Calculator and Grade Improvement Calculator to map your comeback and keep your academic goals in sight.
+Start today - hit up your teacher or check your grades, and watch your progress soar!